 People who are considering suicide often feel isolated, alone and may feel that help is not available, people around them does not understand what they are going through.
 They might believe that suicide is the only way out of the difficulties that they are experiencing.

 This does not mean that a person will have thoughts of suicide due to mental health problems.
 Nevertheless, mental health problems can affect a person’s interpretation of their circumstances.
 This could influence the motivation and openness to seek out support, therefore we need to be particularly aware of the vulnerability to suicide that people experiencing mental illness may have.

-Mental Health First Aid for the Suicidal Person course, will help you identify the early warning signs, what to do, what to say, where you can go for help, how to support the person experiencing suicidal thoughts and behaviours.
+Mental Health First Aid Conversations about Suicide course, will help you identify the early warning signs, what to do, what to say, where you can go for help, how to support the person experiencing suicidal thoughts and behaviours.

 Mental Health First Aid for the Suicidal Person training, teaches how to offer support to a person experiencing suicidal thoughts and behaviours.
 Thoughts of suicide are quite common, but they are not always acted upon.
 Mental health first aid actions that any member of the public can take to decrease the risk of a person acting on thoughts of suicide.
 Mental health first aid actions can help to keep the person safe until the person receives professional help or until the crisis resolves.

-During the MHFA for the Suicidal Person course you will learn:
+During the MHFA for the Suicidal Person training you will learn:

 - about suicide rates and risk factors in the Australian context